Any time I mention shopping for food at a store, someone asks, “So…what do you buy there?”

-- Extra virgin olive oil – I hear really good things about Costco’s Toscano EVOO under the Kirkland brand.
-I still buy my EVOO and coconut oil from here, but many Costco stores also have organic virgin coconut oil for a very competitive price.
+- Extra virgin olive oil – I hear really good things about Costco’s Toscano EVOO (use the code STEWARDSHIP for 10% off at that site!), and I bought a bottle – pricey, but very good.
+They also have organic EVOO under the Kirkland brand.
+I still buy my EVOO and coconut oil elsewhere, but many Costco stores also have organic virgin coconut oil for a very competitive price.
 Know your price point, folks!
-I’m working hard in the background on my own price book… , and I bought a bottle – pricey, but very good.
-They also have organic
+I’m working hard in the background on my own price book…

 Let me show you how easy it is to put together those freezer meals: